AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 from the beginning, and others from their repentance, and may surround them with everlasting glory.\"

-The reader must not forget that the use of the phrase, aionion fire, does not give any color to the idea that lrenaeus taught endless punishment, for Origen, Clement, Gregory Nyssen, and other Universalists conveyed their ideas of punishment by the use of the same terms, and held that salvation is beyond, and even by means of the aionion fire and punishment.
+The reader must not forget that the use of the phrase, *aionion* fire, does not give any color to the idea that **Irenaeus** taught endless punishment, for **Origen**, **Clement**, **Gregory Nyssen**, and other Universalists conveyed their ideas of punishment by the use of the same terms, and held that salvation is beyond, and even by means of the *aionion* fire and punishment.

-Schaff admits that the opinions of Irenaeus are doubtful from his[^169] orthodox standpoint and says:[^170] \"In the fourth Pfaffian fragment ascribed to him (Stieren I, 889) he says that 'Christ will come at the end of time to destroy all evil ---[^171]--- and to reconcile all things
----[^172] from Col. 1:20 --- that there may be an end of all impurity.'
+**Schaff** admits that the opinions of **Irenaeus** are doubtful from his[^169] orthodox standpoint and says:[^170] \"In the fourth Pfaffian fragment ascribed to him (Stieren I, 889) he says that 'Christ will come at the end of time to destroy all evil ---[^171]--- and to reconcile all things ---[^172] from Col. 1:20 --- that there may be an end of all impurity.'
+This passage, like 1 Cor.
+15:28, and Col. 1:20, looks toward universal restoration rather than annihilation,\" but good, orthodox Dr.
-This passage, like I Cor.
-15:28, and Col. 1:20, looks toward universal restoration rather than annihilation,\" but good, orthodox Dr. Schaff admits that it, like the Pauline passages, allows an interpretation consistent with eternal punishment.[^173] Dr. Beecher writes that Irenaeus \"taught a final restitution of all things to unity and order by the annihilation of all the finally impenitent...The inference from this is plain.
-He did not understand *aionios* in the sense of eternal;
+**Schaff** admits that it, like the Pauline passages, allows an interpretation consistent with eternal punishment.[^173]

+Dr. **Beecher** writes that **Irenaeus** \"taught a final restitution of all things to unity and order by the annihilation of all the finally impenitent...The inference from this is plain.
+He did not understand *aionios* in the sense of eternal; but in the sense claimed by Prof.
-but in the sense claimed by Prof. Lewis, that is, 'pertaining to the world to come,'\" not endless.
-Irenaeus thought \"that man should not last forever as a sinner and that the sin which was in him might not be immortal and infinite and incurable.\"
+**Lewis**, that is, 'pertaining to the world to come,'\" not endless.
+**Irenaeus** thought \"that man should not last forever as a sinner and that the sin which was in him might not be immortal and infinite and incurable.\"

-Says Bunsen: "The eternal decree of redemption, is, to Irenaeus, throughout, an act of God\'s love.
+Says **Bunsen**: "The eternal decree of redemption, is, to Irenaeus, throughout, an act of God\'s love.
 The atonement, is, according to him, a satisfaction paid, not to God, but to the Devil, under whose power the human mind and body were lying.
-But the Devil himself only serves God\'s purpose, for nothing can resist to the last, the Almighty power of divine love, which works not by constraint (the Devil\'s way), but by persuasion.\"[^174] The different statements of Irenaeus are hard to reconcile with each other, but a fair inference from his language seems to be that he hovered between the doctrines of annihilation and endless punishment, and yet leaned not a little hopefully to that of
+But the Devil himself only serves God\'s purpose, for nothing can resist to the last, the Almighty power of divine love, which works not by constraint (the Devil\'s way), but by persuasion.\"[^174] The different statements of **Irenaeus** are hard to reconcile with each other, but a fair inference from his language seems to be that he hovered between the doctrines of annihilation and endless punishment, and yet leaned not a little hopefully to that of